Classification of Colloids

 If particles carry a negative charge the dispersion medium will have toward the negative electrode and if particles are positively charged, the dispersion medium will move toward the positive electrode.

-When equilibrium is reached backward pressure is created due to the difference in height of capillary column balance electroosmotic flow.
+When equilibrium is reached backward pressure is created due to the difference in height of the capillary column balance electroosmotic flow.
 This pressure is known as electroosmotic pressure P.

 Where r = radius of the capillary